EUDAT-Training/B2SHARE-Training/api/ess2017/exercises.md

 >>> f = res['files'][0]
 ```

-- Locate the file bucket ID for the file in the metadata and store it in the variable `bucket_id`:
+- Locate the file bucket identifier for the file in the metadata and store it in the variable `bucket_id`:

 ```python
 >>> print f['bucket']